-The birth cohort study mentioned earlier reported that stuttering had no effect on educational outcome.
-However, there is evidence that the disorder has a negative impact on education attainment.
-One report showed a negative linear relationship between stuttering severity and education attainment.
-In other words, there is a tendency for those with more severe stuttering to attain less during education.
+The birth cohort study mentioned earlier218 reported that stuttering had no effect on educational outcome.
+However, there is evidence that stuttering has a negative impact on education attainment.
+A study of 84 Japanese school students,231 with a mean age of 14.6 years, reported that 26% of them failed to attend school for more than 30 days per year, which is much higher than the national average of below 1%.
+One report showed a negative linear relationship between stuttering severity and education attainment.232 In other words, there is a tendency for those with more severe stuttering to attain less during education.
 Those data show that the stuttering of those who do not complete high school may be six times more severe than those who complete a postgraduate qualification.
-This is shown in the figure below.
-The vertical axis gives a measure of stuttering severity (see Lecture Four).
+This is shown in the figure below.233 The vertical axis gives a measure of stuttering severity (see Lecture Four).
 The horizontal axis shows various levels of education attainment, ranging from partial completion of high school to completing a master's degree at university.
-The effect in the figure-a significant negative correlation between stuttering severity and educational attainment-was replicated in a survey of 722 adults.
+The effect in the figure-a significant negative correlation between stuttering severity and educational attainment-was replicated in a survey of 722 adults.157

-One report211 produced a troubling statistic that the websites of only 13% of 359 public universities provided information about alternative teaching and assessment methods for students who stutter, and only 51% of the disability liaison officers of those universities responded to an email enquiry about the topic.
+One report234 produced a troubling statistic that the websites of only 13% of 359 public universities provided information about alternative teaching and assessment methods for students who stutter, and only 51% of the disability liaison officers of those universities responded to an email enquiry about the topic.
 The authors pointed out that this could disempower potential university students who stutter because they cannot make informed choices about universities with pertinent disability services.
 Consequently, once at university, they might be unable to optimise their learning environments.
-A study of questionnaire responses of 20 adults in Jordan212 showed that the following belief was ranked second on a list of 10: "your teachers/professors exclude you from participation in the classroom because of your stuttering."
-A survey of 246 adults who stuttered and 246 controls in the United States reported that the former group perceived more negative perceptions from their college professors than controls.
-Additionally, the adults who stuttered felt less comfortable approaching their professors.
+A study of questionnaire responses of 20 adults in Jordan235 showed that the following belief was ranked second on a list of 10: "your teachers/professors exclude you from participation in the classroom because of your stuttering."
+A survey of 246 adult stutterers and 246 controls236 in the United States reported that the former group perceived more negative perceptions from their college professors than controls.
+Additionally, the adult stutterers felt less comfortable approaching their professors.